lelegard/winkbdlayouts/README.md

 - **Virtual keys**: A virtual key is a Windows concept.
 This is a 16-bit value with a more-or-less defined logical function.
-A language layout typically associates a _scan code_ with a _virtual key_.
+A language layout typically associates a _scan code_ with a _virtual key code_.
 A virtual key logically represents a key, without considering modifiers such as Shift or Control.
 Shift and Control are considered as separate keys, with their own scan codes and virtual keys.

-- **Modifiers**: There are three predefined modifiers: Shift, Control and Alt.
+- **Modifiers**: There are three main predefined modifiers: Shift, Control and Alt.
   Using any combination of modifiers (including no modifier), each virtual key may have up to 8 different interpretations.
 When a keyboard has an "AltGr" key, it is not a additional modifier, it is equivalent to a Control+Alt combination.